The Wailing Screams of Loyalty

 ‘Protect him and those he serves until death takes you, and listen then for the voices of your singing brothers as they put you to rest in the same solemn garden in which the Thaels and Vaen and Ven of olden times remain and forever remind us to keep the tradition of Valorious and its wall of reverence in memory and knowledge– so we may learn of the mistakes of history and turn wise where our ancestors did not.
 This is the ending of our journeys for us chosen few devoted only to our people and their utmost servant.
 And know that when you reach the earth you are delivered from your oath and your world will now be that of our gods and demons’ Matron Mother Valcienna of the seventh era.

 “You there!”
 A male voice beckoned from the crowd, pressing through with strong arms his dirt raffled features and bearded chin stuck out like a sore thumb, much like his thin eyes and soft-darkened skin.

 From the north?
 Johrn questioned himself,

 “Yes?”
 He replied, narrowing his gaze upon the man of simple heritage while his own of nobility seeped through with ease.
 A callous smirk and straightened posture followed, his cold hands clasping behind his back.

 “Need work?”
 San bellowed, nodding sideways.

 Johrn’s features grew rigid for a moment before a thought struck him, “What kind?”
-He asked, tone colder than winter itself as he stuck to the pride of his roots.
+He asked, tone colder than winter itself and prideful in posture like that of a tall mountain.